 - Chapter 1606 MGIB-SR (Montgomery GI Bill® - Selected Reserves)

 - Chapter 1607 REAP (Reserve Education Assistance Program )

 - GA.
 National Guard (USA & USAF) (REAP)

 - Tuition Assistance T/A

-The following documents are required for us to process your request to use GI Bill benefits.
+The following documents are required process a request to use GI Bill® benefits.

 - GREEN SHEET (local form provided by the Department of Military and Veteran Affairs)

-- Certificate of Eligibility (COE - First Time you apply - 1 time only) or Letter of Remaining Benefits (every semester - provided to you by the VA)
+- Certificate of Eligibility (COE - first application, one time only) or Letter of Remaining Benefits (every semester - provided by the VA)

-- Copy of updated Academic Grid (every semester - provided by your academic advisor)
+- Copy of updated Academic Grid (every semester - provided by academic advisor)

-- Copy of Student Schedule/Bill from your PAWS Account (every semester)
+- Copy of Student Schedule/Bill from student acount (every semester)

-For transfer students who have used GI Bill at another College or University, Request for Change of Training Location or Program form (vabenefits.vba.va.gov)
+For transfer students who have used GI Bill® at another college or university, request for change of training location or program form.